Leviticus 12 – Cleansing After Childbirth

 d.
 She shall not touch any hallowed thing: The commanded time of ceremonial impurity should not be regarded as a negative attitude towards birth or childbearing on God’s part.
 God commands childbearing, in that humanity is commanded to be fruitful and multiply (Genesis 1:28), that children are regarded as a gift from God (Psalm 127:3), and that a woman with many children is considered blessed (Psalm 128:3).

 i.
 The key to understanding this ceremony is to understand the idea of original sin.
 As wonderful as a new baby is, God wanted it to be remembered that with every birth another sinner was brought into the world, and in this symbolic picture, the mother was responsible for bringing a new sinner into the world.

 2. (5) When a female child is born.

 ‘But if she bears a female child, then she shall be unclean two weeks, as in her customary impurity, and she shall continue in the blood of her purification sixty-six days.

 a.
-If she bears a female child, then she shall be unclean two weeks: The time period for each phase was double of that when giving birth to a son.
+If she bears a female child, then she shall be unclean two weeks: The time period for each phase was double what was required when giving birth to a son.
 For the birth of a daughter, a woman was unclean for 14 days followed by 66 days.
 A mother of a female child received double of the ancient equivalent of maternity leave.

 b.
 She shall continue in the blood of her purification sixty-six days: The longer period of ceremonial uncleanness for the birth of a daughter should not be understood as a penalty.
 Instead, it is linked to the idea stated in the previous verses – that the time of impurity is for the symbolic responsibility of bringing other sinners into the world.
 When giving birth to a female, a mother brings a sinner into the world who will bring still other sinners into the world.